Statistical topological data analysis using persistence landscapes: Topological summaries

 The union of balls $X_r$ has a nice combinatorial description.
-The \emph{\v Cech complex}, $\check{C}_r(X)$, of the set of balls $\{B_{x_i}(r)\}$ is a simplicial complex whose vertices are the points $\{x_i\}$ and whose $k$-simplices correspond to $k+1$ balls with nonempty intersection (see Figure~\ref{fig:balls}).
+The \emph{\v Cech complex}, $\check{C}_r(X)$, of the set of balls $\{B_{x_i}(r)\}$ is the simplicial complex whose vertices are the points $\{x_i\}$ and whose $k$-simplices correspond to $k+1$ balls with nonempty intersection (see Figure~\ref{fig:balls}).
 This is also called the \emph{nerve}.
-It is a basic result that if the ambient space is $\R^n$, $X_r$ is homotopy equivalent to its \v Cech complex~\cite{borsuk:1948}.
+It is a basic result that if the ambient space is $\R^n$, $X_r$ is homotopy equivalent to its \v Cech complex \citep{borsuk:1948}.
 So to obtain the singular homology of the union of balls, one can calculate the simplicial homology of the corresponding \v Cech complex.
 The \v Cech complexes $\{\check{C}_r(X)\}$ together with the inclusions $\check{C}_r(X) \subseteq \check{C}_s(X)$ for $r \leq s$ form a filtered simplicial complex.
 Applying simplicial homology we obtain a persistence module.
-There exist efficient algorithms for calculating the persistent homology of filtered simplicial complexes~\cite{elz:tPaS,mms:zigzag,chen-kerber}.
+There exist efficient algorithms for calculating the persistent homology of filtered simplicial complexes \citep{elz:tPaS,mms:zigzag,chen-kerber}.

-\begin{remark*} The \v Cech complex is often computationally expensive, so many variants have been used in computational topology.
-A larger, but simpler complex called the Vietoris-Rips complex is given by the flag complex of the 1-skeleton of the \v Cech complex.
-Other possibilities include witness complexes~\cite{deSilvaCarlsson:witness}, graph induced complexes~\cite{Dey:2013} and complexes built using kernel density estimators and triangulations of the ambient space~\cite{bckl:nonparametric}.
-Some of these are used in Section~\ref{sec:examples}. \end{remark*}
+The \v Cech complex is often computationally expensive, so many variants have been used in computational topology.
+A larger, but simpler complex called the Rips complex has as vertices the points ${x_i}$ and has $k$-simplices corresponding to $k+1$ balls with all pairwise intersections nonempty.
+Other possibilities include the witness complexes of \citet{deSilvaCarlsson:witness}, graph induced complexes by \citet{Dey:2013} and complexes built using kernel density estimators and triangulations of the ambient space \citep{bckl:nonparametric}.
+Some of these are used in the examples in Section~\ref{sec:examples}.